-I had the chance to visit St-Tropez during one of my cruise holiday.
+I had the chance to visit St-Tropez.
 The city always reminded me of Brigitte Bardot, she kick-started the rush in the early 60’s.
 People still flock to St-Tropez for the sun, the sea and the celebrities.
 You can encounter a few celebs walking down the streets if you’re lucky.

 If you take an early-morning stroll around the pretty port or down the narrow medieval streets with their candied-almond hues, you’ll see just how charming St-Tropez can be.